Andrew Benintendi Preview, Player Props: White Sox vs. Rockies

 Rockies Pitching Rankings

-- In his most recent appearance on Sunday, the righty tossed six innings against the Los Angeles Dodgers, allowing three earned runs while surrendering seven hits.
+- His last time out came on Sunday against the Los Angeles Dodgers, when the lefty threw five innings, surrendering four earned runs while giving up six hits.

-- In 20 games this season, the 26-year-old has put up an ERA of 5.46, with 7.7 strikeouts per nine innings.
-Opponents are batting .270 against him.

 © 2023 Data Skrive.
 All rights reserved.